Election-Tech-Initiative/electionguard-cpp/README.md

 ### Reporting Issues

 Please report any bugs, feature requests, or enhancements using the [GitHub Issue Tracker](https://github.com/microsoft/electionguard-python/issues).
 Please do not report any security vulnerabilities using the Issue Tracker.
 Instead, please report them to the Microsoft Security Response Center (MSRC) at [https://msrc.microsoft.com/create-report](https://msrc.microsoft.com/create-report).
-See the [Security Documentation][Security] for more information.
+See the [Security Documentation][security] for more information.

 ### Have Questions?